-About the Kia Sorento
+Kia Sorento Overview

 Korea is a long way from Italy, but somehow the two names, Kia and Sorento, go together quite well.
 The Sorento entered the market in 2003 as Kia's compact SUV, available in either rear-wheel or four-wheel drive.
 Its sturdy truck platform and low-range gearing has made it a solid performer both on and off roads, and it is one of Kia's best-selling vehicles to date.

 It has always been available in either LX or more luxurious EX trims.
 Until 2007, it was equipped with a somewhat sluggish 3.5-liter, 192-hp V6 engine matched with either a 5-speed manual or automatic.
 In 2007, it got a much needed boost to a 3.8-liter, 262-hp V6, but only came with a 5-speed automatic with sequential shift.
 Sitting on 16-inch wheels (or optional 17-inch with a sport package that also adds on a rear spoiler, fog lights, and running boards), the Kia Sorento only offers two rows of seats for up to five people, unlike some competitors of equal size that offer a third row option.
 The 60/40 seats do flip and fold, expanding cargo space to 66.4 cubic inches.